 This unique four-year MD program emphasizes:

-Training options in Gary
+Training Options in Gary

-- Students in the Urban Medicine Program stay in Gary for the third and fourth years of medical school.
+IU School of Medicine's Gary campus provides training to medical students from both the traditional MD program and urban medicine track.
+Students accepted into the Urban Medicine Program are required to complete all four years of study at the Northwest-Gary campus.
 The program strives to develop a culturally competent and uniquely well-rounded physician poised to serve urban communities.

 Apply to the Urban Medicine Program